fernandito77777/MigrationDatabaseOnAWS/docs/Migration/MigrateDB.md

 61. Open new terminal and leave your RDS terminal.
 Don't close it.
 62. go to your [EC2 console here](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#)
-63. click "Instances" at the left menu
+63. click `Instances` at the left menu
 64. find your instance (EC2MySQL) and copy the Public IPv4 DNS
     ![](../../images/Migration/MigrateDB/64.png)
 65. in your new terminal, type 'mysql -h `your public IPv4 DNS` -P 3306 -u testuser -p'